Pylons/colander/docs/index.rst

 such a validator is provided in the schema above:
 ``validator=cereal.Range(0, 200)``.
 The *name* of a structure appears in error reports.

+The *default* of a structure indicates its default value if a value for the structure is not found in the input data during deserialization.
+If a structure does not have a default, it is considered required.

 The *name* of a structure that is introduced as a class-level attribute of a ``cereal.MappingSchema`` or ``cereal.TupleSchema`` is